dbojan/csvEdit_Esmeralda/README.md

 -changes in 2023-08-06-1
  -changed file saving to File.WriteAllText from My.Computer.FileSystem.WriteAllText ,
-  so text is utf8, not utf8-bom
+  so text is saved in utf8, not utf8-bom
  -changed add row numbers to add channel numbers